Geometric flow of planar domain-wall loops: Experimental Methods

 \section{Experimental Methods}

-The experimental data were obtained from three ultrathin ferromagnetic films with perpendicular magnetic anisotropy, all exhibiting bubble-type domains.
-The samples have the composition Ta(5)/Pt(3)/Co(0.8)/Ir(1)/Ta(2), where layer thicknesses are given in nanometers.
-All layers were deposited under an Ar pressure of 3 mTorr, except for the Ir layer, grown at different pressures: 3 mTorr (S1), 7.5 mTorr (S2), and 25.5 mTorr (S3)~\cite{domenichini2024}.
-The films were grown by DC magnetron sputtering on thermally oxidized SiO$_2$ substrates using a power of 50 W.

-Magneto-Optical Kerr Effect (MOKE) microscopy was used to determine the relevant parameters, with images acquired after applying magnetic field pulses following two protocols: one for measuring domain-wall velocities under constant fields (DC) and another for probing the response under alternating fields (AC).
+The AC experimental data of section Sec. \ref{sec:alternatingfieldexperiments}were obtained from an ultrathin ferromagnetic film with perpendicular magnetic anisotropy, all exhibiting bubble-type domains.
+The sample have the composition Ta(5)/Pt(3)/Co(0.8)/Ir(1)/Ta(2), where layer thicknesses are given in nanometers~\cite{domenichini2024}.
+Magneto-Optical Kerr Effect (MOKE) microscopy was used to determine domain-wall velocities under constant fields (DC) and another for probing the response under alternating fields (AC).
+The protocol for measuring DC and AC response is illustrated in Fig.~\ref{fig:Protocolo} ~\cite{domenichini2024}.
+In Fig. Fig.~\ref{fig:Protocolo}(b) we see that the sample accurately follows the creep law,

-As shown in Fig.~\ref{fig:Protocolo}(a), the DC protocol began by fully saturating the samples with a 20~mT magnetic field pulse lasting 50~ms. A single magnetic domain was then nucleated using short pulses of 15–20~mT with a duration of 1~ms, producing an initial domain with an approximate radius of 5~$\mu$m.
-From this state, magnetic field pulses with amplitudes ranging from 4 to 35~mT and durations between 10 and 100~ms were applied to drive domain-wall motion.
-Images were captured between successive pulses, and the average domain radius was measured as a function of the total applied field time.
-This procedure enabled the extraction of the domain-wall velocity $V$ as a function of the applied magnetic field $h$, consistent with the protocol used in Ref.~\cite{domenichini2024}.

-From the DC protocol measurements, the domain wall velocity $V$ was determined as a function of the applied field $h$.
-For the fields used, the velocity follows the creep law,